KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Waverider vs Player

-* Waverider cannot be CC'd with Anemo attacks such as Jean's or Venti's elemental Skill.
+* Waverider cannot be CC'd with Anemo attacks such as Jean's or Venti's Elemental Skill.
-* Waverider can be slightly shifted with Geo Traveler's elemental Skill.
+* Waverider can be slightly shifted with Geo Traveler's Elemental Skill.
-* You cannot raise the boat with Albedo's elemental Skill.
+* You cannot raise the boat with Albedo's Elemental Skill.
 * You cannot place Zhongli's Steles near the boat.
 * There is a zone around the Waverider where the water can't be Frozen.
 * If you use the Waverider TP to summon the Waverider when the "destination" is Frozen, it deconstructs.